Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/01-aie_lenet_tutorial/README.md

 Tools Documentation:

-To build and run the LeNet tutorial, you will need the following tools downloaded/installed:
+To build and run the LeNet tutorial, you need the following tools downloaded/installed:

 * Install the [Vitis Software Platform 2025.2](https://docs.amd.com/r/en-US/ug1701-vitis-accelerated-embedded/Vitis-Software-Platform-Installation)